ngreen14/course-in-a-box/modules/module-0/_posts/2000-01-02-background.markdown

 The combination of international and regional declarations and national laws on human rights and the principles of access and net neutrality have created a surge of internet related human rights principles and ideals drafted by governments, civil society, and others.
 Some worth mentioning are the Internet Rights and Principles Coalition’s Charter of Human Rights and Principles for the Internet, Article 19’s International Standards on Freedom of Expression Online, CGI.br’s Principles for the Governance and Use of Internet, and the Council of Europe’s Declaration by the Committee of Ministers on Internet Governance Principles.

 You will notice that some of these documents mention “governance” and “internet governance” when discussing proposed principles and rights for Open Internet and internet freedom.
 Internet governance is a catch all term for the ever-evolving development and implementation of principles, policies, and decision making activities conducted by various players (governments, civil society, private sector, technical community, academia, and others) that impact the Internet.
 Internet governance decisions and discussions can range from a meeting with your local communications regulator to working in a large global multi-stakeholder meeting such as the Internet Governance Forum.
 In order to advocate for the Open Internet and create positive change in Internet policies and rules, it’s important to understand and be active in internet governance.
 All relevant Internet governance topics will be discussed in depth in the second half of this course.
 For a basic introduction to internet governance, please watch the following video creating by the Karisma Foundation: http://vimeo.com/78857704.

-ASSIGNED READING:
-Betancourt, Valeria.
-"Derechos Humanos en Línea: Una Agenda Aún Pendiente Para la Sociedad Civil de América Latina y El Caribe."
-Cuestión De Derechos 4 (2013): 93-104.
-2013, available at: http://www.cuestiondederechos.org.ar/pdf/numero4/Articulo-7.pdf.
-Organization of American States, Inter-American Commission on Human Rights, Freedom of Expression and the Internet [Executive Summary]: report of the Special Rapporteur for Freedom of Expression, 2013, available at: http://www.oas.org/es/cidh/expresion/docs/informes/internet/Resumen_Ejecutivo_Internet_FB.pdf.

-OPTIONAL READING:
-Organization of American States, Convención Americana sobre Derechos Humanos (Pacto de San José), 22 November 1969, available at: http://www.oas.org/dil/esp/tratados_B-32_Convencion_Americana_sobre_Derechos_Humanos.htm.
-UN General Assembly, Declaración Universal de Derechos Humanos, 10 December 1948, 217 A (III), available at: http://www.refworld.org/docid/3ae6b3712c.html.
-UN General Assembly, Pacto Internacional de Derechos Civiles y Políticos, 16 December 1966, United Nations, Treaty Series, vol. 999, p.
-171, available at http://www2.ohchr.org/spanish/law/ccpr.htm.
-UN General Assembly, Pacto Internacional de Derechos Economicos, Sociales, y Culturales, 16 December 1966, United Nations, available at: http://www.ohchr.org/SP/ProfessionalInterest/Pages/CESCR.aspx
-See “Proposed Principles Relating to Human Rights, Digital Rights, and Internet Governance” section of bibliography.

-PARTICIPANT SUGGESTED READING:

-ASSIGNMENTS:

-Activity 1: Looking at the definitions and principles for the Open Internet provided in the background material and using the required and additional readings, are there any principles or ideals that you think are missing from this definition?
-Anything you think should be excluded?
-If so, develop your own definition of the “Open Internet” and write no more than a paragraph on why you chose this definition.

-Activity 2: Now that you’ve got an idea of various Open Internet values and your own definition, do you know if your local, regional, or national government has developed any working definitions or statements related to the Internet and human rights, access to Internet, or network neutrality?
-Are they in line with your views of the Open Internet?
-Provide links to statements and your analysis in the discussion board.